ading2210/poe-api/README.md

 ```

 #### Setting a Custom User-Agent:
-If you want to change the user-agent that is being spoofed, set `poe.user_agent`.
+If you want to change the user-agent that is being spoofed, set `poe.user_agent` after importing the library.

 ```python
 import poe